 With this simple command, pip gets the ball rolling with getting Flask installed in your Python environment.

 Finally, it’s the rich community that surrounds Python that makes it easy to dip your toes into this language.
 You’ll find yourself within one of the largest and most cooperative communities out there, and no doubts go unanswered.
 Python also supports community feedback to incorporate new features into its future releases, supported by Python Enhancement Proposals, also known as PEPs.

 With all the reasons laid out above to move into developing on Python 3.8, who wouldn’t want to jump right into it?
 For both beginners and developers coming in from other languages, there are a number of courses available online to learn Python either from its basics, or with respect to specific domains like machine learning, data analysis, web application development, and much more.
 Python’s official documentation is also a tremendously useful resource to keep handy, although some amount of basic knowledge may be required to browse through it.

-However, for those who prefer a hassle-free, guided approach, you can have a look at CareerFoundry’s Full-Stack Web Development Program and various specializations to get started.
+However, for those who prefer a hassle-free, guided approach, you can have a look at CareerFoundry’s Python for Web Development Course and various specializations to get started.

 6. Next steps

 Python was initially built and designed with ease of use and versatility in mind, and future releases, including version 3.8, add a host of new features and enhancements to bring a better flow to the development process, as well as to ensure efficiency during runtime.